A Concise Case for Reformed Infant Baptism

 The Abrahamic promise (the beginning of the covenant of grace) is described as an “everlasting” covenant (Genesis 17:7).
 It is distinct from the Mosaic Law, which came 430 years later (Galatians 3:17).
 The Abrahamic covenant was never annulled and came to its fulfillment in Christ (Galatians 3:14).

 Paul even calls the promise of the Abrahamic covenant “the gospel” (Galatians 3:8).
 Paul points Christians to Abraham as the paradigm of our faith, saying that Abraham is the father of us all (Romans 4:16).
+As all the promises of God find their fulfillment in Christ (2 Corinthians 1:20), Christ is the true Israel.
+All His people, united to Him by faith, are therefore the true Israel of God (Galatians 3:29; Galatians 6:16).

 Calvin writes: